Cottage Cheese Egg Casserole (High Protein, Make-Ahead)

 Instructions

 • In a large mixing bowl, whisk together eggs, cottage cheese, milk, salt, black pepper, garlic powder, and onion powder until well combined.
-Stir in shredded cheddar cheese, diced bell peppers, and chopped spinach.
+If your cottage cheese looks watery, give it a quick drain through a fine mesh strainer first.
+Pat the diced bell peppers dry with a paper towel to remove excess moisture.

-• Pour the mixture into the prepared dish, spreading evenly.
+• Stir in the shredded cheddar, bell peppers, and spinach.
+Pour the mixture into the prepared dish, spreading evenly.

 • Bake for 40-45 minutes, or until the eggs are set and the top is lightly golden.